 - 1. To acquire the knowledge of terms, facts, concepts, trends, principles, assumptions, etc. in Economics. - 2.
-To develop familiarity with the basic terminology and elementary ideas of Economics. - There will be one paper of two hours duration carrying 80 marks and Internal Assessment of 20 marks.
+To develop familiarity with the basic terminology and elementary ideas of Economics. - 3.
+To acquire knowledge of contemporary economic problems and to appreciate the efforts being made to solve these problems. - 4 To develop an understanding of the Nation's physical and human resources and how to avoid their misuse. - 5.
+To understand the various economic processes that help in improving our standard of living.